-SUBSTANCE USE DISORDER (SUD) is a "treatable behavioral health disorder that affects a person's brain and behavior, leading to their inability to control their use of substances like legal or illegal drugs, alcohol, or medications.82" SUDs are characterized by the recurrent use of alcohol and/ or substances that cause clinically significant impairment, including health problems, disability, and inability to meet major responsibilities at work, school, or home.
-SUDs can range in severity from mild to severe and can affect people of any race and ethnicity, gender, income level, or social class.
-SUD diagnosis can be applied to a variety of substances including alcohol; cannabis; hallucinogens; inhalants; opioids; sedatives; stimulants; tobacco (nicotine); and other (or unknown) substances.83
+SUBSTANCE USE DISORDER (SUD) is a

+"treatable behavioral health disorder that affects a person's brain and behavior, leading to their inability to control use of substances like legal or illegal drugs, alcohol, or medications.82" SUDs are characterized by the recurrent use of alcohol and/or substances that cause clinically significant impairment, including health problems, disability, and inability to meet responsibilities at work, school, or home.
+SUDs can range in severity from mild to severe and can affect people of any race and ethnicity. gender, or income level.
+SUD diagnosis can be applied to a variety of substances including alcohol, cannabis, hallucinogens, inhalants, opioids, sedatives, stimulants, tobacco (nicotine), and other (or unknown) substances.83